-THE MONROE POLICE DEPARTMENT IS ACCEPTING APPLICATIONS FOR CERTIFIED POLICE OFFICERS.
+THE MONROE POLICE DEPARTMENT IS NOT ACCEPTING APPLICATIONS FOR POLICE OFFICERS AT THIS TIME.

 - Pay range – $63,038 – $79,688 (Pending negotiations).